pebblecode/pebble-handbook/great-people/hiring-great-talent/developer/process/how-to-measure.md

   main language.
 Preferably one that we use.
 * Technology magpie: always picks the latest framework/language with no focus on delivery.
-* Self-describing back-end or front-end coders, we want full-stack.
+* Self-describing back-end or front-end coders, we want strong full-stack skills.

 ## 2. you are an adept and relentless problem-solver